UD-CISC374/educational-game-project-sam-wekselblatt/egdd.md

 - Each level will give the player a movement limiter.
     - If the player exceeds this number of move it counts as a loss and the player has the option to try the level agian.
 - Each level will give the player a sorting algorithm they must use.
-    - The algorithms the game will use will be Bubble Sort, Selection Sort, and Insertion Sort.
+    - The algorithms the game will use will be Bubble Sort and Selection Sort.
 - When given a Bubble Sort, the player will only be allowed to drag and swap hats with the person immediatly next to them.
     - If the player chooses any other hat to swap with the hat will return to its original head.
 - When given a Selection Sort, the player can choose any head to swap hats with.
     - Only the hat the player drags and the hat it will be replacing will swap.
 All other hats will remain in place.
-- When given an insertion Sort, the player can choose any head to place the hat on.
-    - The hats will then move either left or right depending on where the original hat was dragged from.
-- The game will alternate between the three sorting algorithms, with each appearance of the individual sorting algorithms giving the player a smaller movement limit.
+- The game will alternate between the two sorting algorithms, with each appearance of the individual sorting algorithms giving the player a smaller movement limit.

 # Objects/Entities